 Sainte-Agnes is a hilltop village on the Cote d’Azur known as the “highest coastal village in Europe” at 780m above sea level.
 Once a Ligurian town, a lot of inhabitants can be heard speaking both Italian and French.
 It is perched on top of a mountain with a crumbling castle at the very top which overlooks Menton and the coastline below.
 It’s the perfect day-trip from either Nice or Menton!

 Unless your trip is centered around Sainte-Agnes itself, I recommend that you stay in either Nice or Menton and take a day trip from there to visit the village.
 It shouldn’t take more than a day to see everything.

 From Nice, there is no public transport to Sainte-Agnes.
-You will most likely have to travel to Menton first and then take a Zest Bus to Sainte-Agnes.
+You will most likely have to travel to Menton first by TER Train and then take a Zest Bus to Sainte-Agnes.

 They are like Ligne d’Azur buses but they are run privately and it costs about $1.50 for a single ticket.

 You can use their itinerary builder to figure out which buses would be best for your trip.
 The trip below takes bus 2 and bus 10 to get from Menton to Sainte-Agnes.